 DJs and hip hop artists still use turntables as part of their music-making.
-We celebrate the beauty of albums with our recent collaboration with Classic Album Sundays - monthly active listening sessions of entire albums in a studio setting with the best equipment available.
+We celebrate the beauty of albums and record collectors with our collaboration with Classic Album Sundays - monthly active listening sessions of entire albums in a studio setting with the best equipment available.
 It's a truly unique experience.

 What are the different components, and how do they work together to produce sound?

 The center of the turntable includes a metal rod, holding the record in the center as it turns.
-The plate of the turntable itself is generally metal, typically covered with plastic or rubber so the record isn't inadvertently scratched.
+The plate of the turntable itself is generally metal, typically covered with plastic or rubber so the vinyl isn't inadvertently scratched.

 A more expensive turntable plate is aluminum.
 Aluminum plates have better balance, reduce vibration, and don't accentuate motor speed instabilities.

 The turntable's rotation is controlled by the turntable drive system.
 The two main types of drive systems are the belt-drive system and the direct-drive system.
-The belt-drive system goes a long way in reducing noise heard from the motor, because the elastometric belt helps to absorb vibrations and other low-frequency sounds.
+The belt-drive system goes a long way in reducing noise heard from the motor because the elastomeric belt helps to absorb vibrations and other low-frequency sounds.
 A direct-drive system, by contrast, doesn't use intermediary gears, wheels, and belts.
 The advantage of a direct-drive system is later models had stronger motors and pitch control sliders.
 For this reason, direct-drive turntables were favored by disc jockeys for decades.

 The stylus is the needle that rests against the record.
 Ideally, a stylus is a cone-shaped component made from diamond, which is the hardest natural material on Earth.
 Besides diamonds, sapphires are also commonly used for record needles.
-The stylus is connected to the tone arm by a flexible strip of metal.
+The stylus is connected to the tonearm by a flexible strip of metal.
 The flexibility in the middle allows for the stylus to ride up and down within the record grooves.

 Even a diamond-tipped stylus will need to be replaced after a while.
 Experts recommend changing the stylus after every 1,000 to 2,500 hours of listening pleasure.

-As the stylus follows the grooves of the record, vibrations travel through the metal wires inside the tone arm and arrive at the cartridge at the tone arm's end.
+As the stylus follows the grooves of the record, vibrations travel through the metal wires inside the tonearm and arrive at the cartridge at the tone arm's end.
 The cartridge contains coils within a magnetic field, and when the vibrations hit these coils, they are transformed into electrical signals.
 These electrical signals can be amplified and broadcasted through the speakers.

-That means they are not well-equipped to play the audio signal coming out of a traditional record player.
+That means they are not necessarily well-equipped to play the audio signal coming out of a traditional record player.
 Older audio receivers included what was called a phono preamplifier (also known as a preamp or phono stage) to boost record player signals to appropriate levels, but modern receivers lack phono preamps.
 Talk to a true audiophile, however, and they will insist that you get a dedicated preamplifier for the best sound quality.

 Did we leave out anything crucially important?
 Do you still listen to vinyl?
 Let us know in the comments section below.